Senate confirms Trump's picks for defense, homeland security

-Wasting little time to fill two critical national security posts, the Republican-led Senate overwhelmingly confirmed the two retired Marine generals President Donald Trump tapped to run the Pentagon and secure America's borders.
+The Republican-led Senate, taking little time to fill two critical national security posts, overwhelmingly confirmed a pair of retired Marine generals tapped by President Donald Trump to run the Pentagon and secure America's borders.

-Senators voted on Friday to approve the nomination of James Mattis to be defense secretary, 98-1, just hours after Trump's swearing-in at the U.S. Capitol.
-The selection of John Kelly to lead the Department of Homeland Security cleared the Senate, 88-11.
+A little more than an hour later, Vice President Mike Pence administered the oath of office to James Mattis to be defense secretary and John Kelly to lead the Department of Homeland Security.
+Mattis had been confirmed by a 98-1 vote and Kelly 88-11.

 "If I'm doing a movie, I'd pick you, Gen. Mattis," Trump said.